hautarzt-trcka/hautarzt-trcka-website/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploy on Netlify

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Any Commit on the `main` branch will trigger a build & deploy on netlify.
+For all pull requests opened to the main branch there will be generated a preview link, that is automatically added to